-a.
-Work with the twelve counties in the region and the Kansas Department of Commerce in using the CEDS for planning on a regional basis.
+- a.
+Work with the twelve counties in the region and the KDC in using the CEDS for planning on a regional basis. - b.

-b.
 Maintain partnerships between business, education and government to assist the region by working towards attracting and retaining Business & Industry in the region.
-Identify specific needs of industries and attempt to find the resources through the partnerships.
+Identify specific needs of industries and attempt to find the resources through the partnerships. - c.

-c.
 Manage a Revolving Loan Fund to be used to help finance businesses within the region.